RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 <br />

 I also used mail to perform custom interventions -- stirring the pot -- based on how players were behaving.
-One question I am pondering post-game is how much tailorization is actually needed -- i.e. whether a moderator is needed to make this game work or whether it can be fully automated.

 <br />
 <p align="center">